 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 Broa de Milho is mentioned on Ark of Taste as region-specific and a recipe worth preservation.
 So be part of preserving this fantastic bread and bake it!

 You’ll need a sourdough starter to make this bread, so if you don’t have it yet, head over to my guide for making your own sourdough.

 The formula in this Broa de Milho recipe

-Even though the bread has a relatively high hydration (almost 78%) it is a very stiff dough, because of the high amount of whole-grain flour.
-The dough is very easy to work with, and does not require any of the specialized techniques that you need to make sourdough bread.
+Even though the bread has relatively high hydration (almost 78%) it is a very stiff dough, because of the high amount of whole-grain flour.
+The dough is very easy to work with and does not require any of the specialized techniques that you need to make sourdough bread.

-The bread looks beautiful, but the corn flour also gives the bread and pleasant sweet taste and a different crust than you are used to from sourdough bread made with wheat.
-The crust is nice and crispy and the the crumb is very tight with tiny air bubbles.
+The bread looks beautiful, but the cornflour also gives the bread and pleasantly sweet taste and a different crust than you are used to from sourdough bread made with wheat.
+The crust is nice and crispy and the crumb is very tight with tiny air bubbles.

 Please share on social media